Kung0605/Debug-Support-for-Aquila-core/readme.md

     (gdb) c                #continue
     (gdb) ctrl+c           #halt
     (gdb) si               #step one instruction
-    (gdb) r                #rerun the bootcode
-    (gdb) mon halt         #this is external openOCD command to halt the core after reset, since halt_on_reset feature is not supported in current design, you have to halt the core manually.
-    (gdb) load dhry.elf    #load .elf file into memory (gdb) add-symbol-file dhry.elf #add symbolfile for debug (gdb) b func           #set breakpoint on func (gdb) b *0x124         #set breakpoint on instrction memory address 0x124
+    (gdb) load dhry.elf    #load .elf file into memory (gdb) b func           #set breakpoint on func (gdb) b *0x124         #set breakpoint on instrction memory address 0x124
-    ``` -->
+    ```
+    > Note:<br>
+    My implmentation currently not support "halt on reset" feature, that is, if user reset the core(Ex: External reset button on FPGA or "run" command in gdb), they have to halt the core manually.<br>
+    (gdb) mon halt